 In a parallel coordinated monostatic DMG sensing instance, the following rules shall apply:

-A parallel coordinated monostatic DMG sensing instance shall include an initiation phase and may include a sounding phase and a reporting phase.
+A parallel coordinated monostatic DMG sensing instance shall include an initiation phase and a sounding phase and may include a reporting phase.

 In the initiation phase, the sensing initiator shall send a DMG Sensing Request frame to each intended sensing responder to request them to participate in the coordinated monostatic DMG sensing instance.
 The STA ID field of the DMG Sensing Request frame shall indicate the order of DMG Sensing Request frames and the Monostatic Sounding Mode field shall be set to 0 to identify the parallel sounding mode.
 Each sensing responder shall not respond with the DMG Sensing Response frame to the sensing initiator later than SIFS time after the request.
-The Duration field of the first DMG Sensing Request frame transmitted by the sensing initiator in an instance shall be set as a NAV which equals the time from the end of the first DMG Sensing Request frame to the end of the last frame in the same instance.
-When the Sensing Instance SN subfield of the TDD Beamforming Information field of the DMG Sensing Request frame is set to 1, the value of the Duration field of the first DMG Sensing Request frame shall be calculated based on the Sounding Duration field and the Report Duration field of the DMG Sensing Instance Duration element delivered by sensing responders in the DMG Sensing Measurement Setup Response frame.
-When the Sensing Instance SN subfield of the TDD Beamforming Information field in the DMG Sensing Request frame is set to i (i > 1), it shall be based on the Sounding Duration field and the Report Duration field of the DMG Sensing Response frame in the instance with Sensing Instance SN subfield equals i-1.
 If the sensing initiator does not receive a desired DMG Sensing Response frame in SIFS after a DMG Sensing Request frame, it shall not send the next DMG Sensing Request frame until the duration of a DMG Sensing Response frame plus 2*SIFS after the DMG Sensing Request frame.
+The value of the Duration field of the first DMG Sensing Request frame in instance i shall be calculated by the Equation (11-xy):

+Durationi=Ni-1*TREQ+Ni*TRSP+Ni*TPOL+4Ni-1*SIFS+BRPIFS+max1≤n≤NiSoundingDurationni-1+n=1NiReportDurationni-1

+(11-xy)

+where

+Ni is the value of the Num of STAs in Instance subfield of the DMG Sensing Request frame in instance i.

+TREQ is the TXTIME of a DMG Sensing Request frame.

+TRSP is the TXTIME of a DMG Sensing Response frame.

+TPOL is the TXTIME of a DMG Sensing Poll frame.

+SoundingDurationni-1 is the value of the Sounding Duration subfield of the DMG Sensing Response frame delivered by sensing responder n in instance i-1(i > 1).
+SoundingDurationn0 is the value of the Sounding Duration field of the DMG Sensing Instance Duration element in the DMG Sensing Measurement Setup Response frame delivered by sensing responder n.

+ReportDurationni-1 is the value of the Report Duration subfield of the DMG Sensing Response frame delivered by sensing responder n in instance i-1(i > 1).
+ReportDurationn0 is the value of the Report Duration field of the DMG Sensing Instance Duration element in the DMG Sensing Measurement Setup Response frame delivered by sensing responder n.